On a mission to find Rutgers graduates at Arlington

 "We went one by one," Simos said.
 At each grave they found, they placed a miniature American flag and a small scarlet Rutgers flag at the graves, sometimes inside the wreaths of evergreen.

-Simos, who works a financial planner and adjunct college professor, said last year an ice storm hit the D.C. metropolitan area on the day of Wreaths across America.
+Simos, who works as a financial planner and adjunct college professor, said last year an ice storm hit the D.C. metropolitan area on the day of Wreaths across America.
 Things got started later, but the 18-wheelers with the wreaths still came.
 And so did the volunteers.

 Simos, hampered by a ruptured Achilles tendon, worked with four others to find the graves and adorn them with flags.
 Simos said they were the last to leave the cemetery.
 Still, he said each year goes a bit more smoothly.
 This year, they know of seven additional graves.